 Russell Murray teaches music history and literature.
-He currently serves as associate chair of the Department of Music, with primary responsibility for coordinating undergraduate studies.
 He is also a faculty member in Women’s Studies

 and the University of Delaware Honors Program